MAXIMISING YOUR APPRENTICE COMPLETIONS

 How focused are you on maximising your apprentice experience?

-Research shows that the quality of the relationship that the apprentice has with their employer, their training provider and their workplace support functions are critical factors in predicting if that the apprentice will complete the apprenticeship.
+Research shows that the quality of the relationship that the apprentice has with their employer, their training provider and their workplace support functions are critical factors in predicting if the apprentice will complete the apprenticeship.
 Nearly half of all apprentices leave their course before they complete.
 It doesn’t have to be that way.

 47% of apprentices did not complete their apprenticeship in 2021